vokal/dominatr-grunt/README.md

 - #### `/modules/index.js`
   This is the main `.js` file and should be used to require any dependencies.
 Anything that needs to be set globally should be attached here.

-  All module folders (except `mocks`, see below) should be `require`d.
+  All module folders (except `mocks`, see below) should be included with `require`.
 At the end of the file, the `ngtemplates` output must also be required.
   ```js
   "use strict";